 There are certain relationships that, by their very nature, require one or both party's consent before information can be disclosed to a third-party.
 Perhaps the most common of these relationships include that of: doctor to patient, therapist to patient, and attorney to client.
 Because these types of relationships often involve very personal and sensitive information (such as medical conditions or personal finances), confidentiality serves to facilitate open and forthright communication between both parties -- thereby serving the best interests of all involved.
+This article focuses on breaches of doctor-patient confidentiality, the scope of the law, and what to do to protect yourself.

 What is Doctor-Patient Confidentiality?